Klipper3d/klipper/docs/Installation.md

 make
 ```

-Ensure that the Klipper service is not currently by entering
+Ensure that the Klipper service is not currently by entering:

 ```
 sudo service klipper stop